 However, it is difficult to determine $\pi$.
-We propose Optimal Bias Initialization to compute $\pi$ from data statistics rather than tuning it.
-Our idea is to initialize the bias of the last convolutional layer to obtain the minimal classification loss.
-The derivative of $L^{CE}$ in Eq.~\ref{equation4} is:
+We propose optimal bias initialization to compute $\pi$ from data statistics rather than tuning it.
+Our idea is to initialize the bias of the last convolutional layer to obtain a minimal classification loss value.
+The derivative of $L^{CE}$ is